-If you live in the Midwest you have probably heard that we are in for a mild winter thanks to something called El Niño.
-Well that’s great and after last winter I’m not sure anyone is complaining, but what exactly is El Niño?
+If you live in the Midwest you have probably heard that hot summers and mild winters are thanks to something called El Niño.
+But what exactly is El Niño?

 The ENSO Cycle